-The card reference points can be measured under "Measure: 24.8 ohm" or "124" ohm.
-The measurement of the previous characteristic is then displayed.
-The acceptance of the measurement is then made with the Enter key (\downarrow).
+The measurement of the previous characteristic is displayed as the returned value.
+The display "Accept" is superimposed if the connected resistance is located within the permissible limits.
+The acceptance of the measurement is then made with the Enter key ( ).
+The upper measurement limit (124 ohm) is specified in a similar manner.
 The transfer of the settings occurs in the menu "User lock - Accept parameters" (DS:12).

 Entry of the base values of a card which has been measured and sealed by a calibration laboratory is also possible with the temperature input.
-To do this, the menu point "Enter calibrated card" is selected in the menu shown in Fig. 3.4.6-18.
+To do this, the menu point "Enter calibrated card" is selected in the menu shown in Fig. 3.4.6-23.
 Here the two reference values given in the documentation enclosed with the analogue input card are entered: